temporalio/cli/docs/workflow/list.md

 **--no-pager**
 Alias: **-P**
-disable interactive pager
+Disables the interactive pager.

 **--output**
 Alias: **-o**
 format output as: table, json, card. (default: table)

 **--pager**
+Sets the pager for Temporal CLI to use.
-pager to use: less, more, favoritePager..
+Options: less, more, favoritePager.

 **--query**
 Alias: **-q**
-Filter results using SQL like query.
-See https://docs.temporal.io/docs/tctl/workflow/list#--query for details
+Filter results using an SQL-like query.
+See [Queries](https://docs.temporal.io/docs/tctl/workflow/list#--query) for more information.

 **--time-format**
-format time as: relative, iso, raw. (default: relative)
+Format time as: relative, iso, raw. (default: relative)

 **--tls-ca-path**
 Path to server CA certificate.